 For all those iconic cult film lovers, the Jack Rabbit Slim’s twist content is a memorable Quentin Tarantino movie moment.
 Set in a 1950’s diner with rockabilly tunes that’ll burn holes in the dance floor, the famous Pulp Fiction scene will be milk-shaking things up in Perth as of this weekend.

-With a live music venue scene that’s been looking incredibly depressed lately, it’s about time Perth brings in something with a little bit of flavour.
-After losing the much loved Fly by Night Club in Fremantle, The Bakery in Northbridge and Las-Vegas inspired Devilles Pad, both the public and local musicians are craving a venue they can be confident will stick around for the long run.
-And whilst venue shows like The Newport Record Club are positively boosting the local music scene, the new Pulp Fiction inspired Jack Rabbit Slims offers a multi-purpose live music venue unlike anything Perth has seen before.
+With a live music venue scene that’s been looking incredibly depressing lately, it’s about time Perth brings in something with a little flavour.
+The Fly’s future in Fremantle isn’t looking too good as the venue fights for a new place to open its doors.
+And after losing The Bakery in Northbridge and the Las-Vegas inspired Devilles Pad, both the public and local musicians are craving a venue they can be confident will stick around for the long run.
+Whilst venue shows like The Newport Record Club are positively boosting the local music scene, the new Pulp Fiction inspired Jack Rabbit Slims offers a multi-purpose live music venue unlike anything Perth has seen before.

 The man behind this baby is Metric Events Director Luke Whelan.
 After his own frustrations dealing with music venues the idea behind Jack Rabbit Slims was born.
 “We started doing events about 6 years ago”, Whelan explains.
 “At one point I tried to hire Villa for my birthday party and they told me to get fucked, well in nicer terms!
 They said you need to be a promoter to book the venue, so I called Alex Paioff (Pilerats and Metric Events) and next thing you know, we started doing that”.